hebruce110/ACLoadingView/readme.md

 Minimum Requirements
 --------------------
 * ARC - this project uses ARC.
-If you are not using ARC in your project, add '-fobjc-arc' as a compiler flag for ACFriendlyView.m
+If you are not using ARC in your project, add '-fobjc-arc' as a compiler flag for ACLoadingView.m
 * XCode 4.4 and newer (auto-synthesis required)